Turquoise Stone Properties, Facts and Photos

 Personal preference for the colour of turquoise varies from one country to the next.
-In Iran where it has been highly prized since antiquity, the bluer shades are more popular.
+In Iran where it has been highly prized since antiquity the bluer shades are more popular.
 In Tibet and India green is the colour of choice.

 The colour of turquoise can fade if exposed to excessive heat.
 In extreme circumstances it may even crack.
 Stones should be protected from perfumes, hairspray, cosmetics and other pollutants in the atmosphere.
-If not removed quickly these can leave a residue which may turn into a permanent mark.
+If not removed these substances can leave a residue which may turn into a permanent mark.

 The USA, Tibet, China, Afghanistan and Australia are the world's main producers.

-Turquoise Benefits and Healing Properties
+Turquoise Healing Properties

 Turquoise is a master healing stone that comforts, supports and replenishes.
 Throughout history it has been used for protection and was believed to change colour if danger was approaching.

 Turuquoise is great for problem solving and can help calm nerves when speaking in public.

-Turquoise instills confidence, aids creative expression, stabilizes mood swings and brings inner calm.
+It instills confidence, aids creative expression, stabilizes mood swings and brings inner calm.
 Healers recommend it for mental exhaustion, depression and panic attacks.

 The calming energy of turquoise may also be used to calm fiery emotions.

-The photo of Marie Louise's diadem comes from the website of the Smithsonian Museum of Natural History where it's currently housed.
+The photo of the diadem of Marie Louise comes from the website of the Smithsonian Museum of Natural History where it's currently housed.